 A lack of physical activity

-A child may be eating the right type and the right amount of food but, if they are not doing enough physical activity, they may put on weight.
 Long periods without exercise also contribute - for example, spending many hours watching television or playing video games.
 Having parents who are inactive can also increase a child's risk of being overweight or obese.

 Being overweight or obese does run in families.
 It is thought that 5 out of 10 children who have one parent who is obese will become obese themselves.
 And 8 out of 10 children who have two parents who are obese will also become obese themselves.

-However, if you do inherit a tendency to overeat, it is not inevitable that you will become overweight or obese.
+If you do inherit a tendency to overeat, it is not inevitable that you will become overweight or obese.
 You can learn about the power of your appetite, the ways to resist it, how to be strict on what you eat and the benefits of doing some regular physical activity.
 But you are likely to struggle more than most people where your weight is concerned.
 You may find it more difficult to stop yourself from gaining weight or to lose weight.